UAD-2 PCIe DSP Accelerator Cards

 UAD-2 DSP Accelerator cards are available in QUAD and OCTO configurations, with four or eight individual SHARC processors respectively.
 The four-processor UAD-2 QUAD is a workhorse of modern mixing, giving project studios the power to run medium-sized sessions.
 The eight-chip UAD-2 OCTO is perfect for UAD power users, allowing professionals to craft mixes filled with the rich analog sound of UAD plug-ins.
 Up to six UAD-2 devices can be combined in a single system.

-Available in Core, Custom, and Ultimate 5 Software Packages
+Select from Core, Custom, and Ultimate 7 Software Packages

-The Core package includes the Analog Classics Plus plug-in bundle, while Custom includes the Analog Classics Plus bundle, and a choice of any three individual UAD plug-ins at registration.
-The OCTO Ultimate 5 is UA’s flagship package, and includes all 89 UA-developed plug-ins up to and including UAD software v9.0.*
+UAD-2 Core packages include the Analog Classics Plus plug-in bundle, while Custom packages include the Analog Classics Plus bundle, plus a choice of any three individual UAD plug-ins at registration.
+The Ultimate 7 is UA’s flagship package, and includes all 99 UA-developed plug-ins up to and including UAD software 9.7.*

 UAD Plug-In Craftsmanship: The Science Behind the Scenes